 Military families typically have multiple types of income and allowances from their active duty.
 Not all the money you receive for your services is considered gross income.
 Money that’s not included in your gross income is money that can’t be included in your taxable income — which means you can’t be taxed on it.

-Some items that are included in gross income are:
+Here are some items that are included in gross income.

 - Basic pay (the money you get for your active duty)